Weak convergence of a measure-valued process for social networks: Discussion

 In this work, we investigate a measure-valued process for social networks on a geometric random graph with fixed connectivity threshold $a_\mathsf{f}$ and evolving according to an interacting particle model as follows.
 Every particle not yet withdrawn is assumed to be capable to invite new particles with positive constant rate $\alpha$.
 The withdrawal rate $\beta$ is also assumed constant and present particles stay in the system during random exponential times with mean $1/\beta$ during which they interact with their neighbors following a local affinity function of the distance.
 At the end of the presence period, the particle becomes removed and is no longer considered in the system.
 The whole system (the set of all particles) can attract and consequently recruits new particles by affinity with a state variable rate $w^{\mathsf{af}}(\cdot,\mathscr{N})$.
 As we understood, the size $N$ of the system is variable along the continuous time.
 The particles are related through a random network and are represented by the vertices of an undirected geometric graph.
 Between two neighbors, we place an edge if their distance is small than some threshold.
 The graph is nonoriented and an edge between $x$ and $y$ can be seen as two directed edges, one from $x$ to $y$ and the other from $y$ to $x$.

 Mean field approximation or large system approximation provides a deterministic equation to describe our system in the asymptotic regime (when the number of particles goes to infinity).
-Particularly, starting from a random model on finite graph, we derive deterministic equation by increasing the size of the network, following in this respect work of \cite{Decr+al12}.
+Particularly, starting from a random model on finite graph, we derive deterministic equation by increasing the size of the network.
 The convergence of the continuous-time measure-valued process model to its deterministic limit for large graphs was well established under mild assumptions.
-Our proof heavily relies on results from standard stochastic calculus for jump processes and SDEs driven by Poisson point measures together with the theory of weak convergence for analysis of measure-valued processes.

-Nevertheless, this direction of applying measure-valued processes for network modeling and analysis creates several open problems that remain unsolvable and more investigations are requested.
-For instance, an important question addressed partially in this paper is the communities detection inside the network.
+Nevertheless, this approach creates several open problems with substantial interest in the engineering and computer science communities and more investigations are requested.
+For instance, an important question addressed partially in this paper is the community detection inside the network.
 It is of great interest to study this issue.